Three cases of Covid-19 variant discovered in India reported in State

 While cases are increasing rapidly in India, he said, it was not clear whether the variant was causing this surge or “riding” it.

-Dr de Gascun described the reporting of the variant as a “double mutant” variant as “not terribly helpful or accurate from a virus perspective”.
+Reporting of B1617 as a “double mutant” variant was “not terribly helpful or accurate from a virus perspective,” he told a National Public Health Emergency Team briefing.

 In England, concern about the rise of the variant led on Monday to India being added to the “red list” of countries for which mandatory hotel quarantine is required.